 Here are some great yoga poses for every trimester of your pregnancy: Prenatal Yoga Poses

-4. Mindfulness – Meditation is a great stress reliever and will help you manage pain even during labor and delivery.
-Find a good meditation course to take and practice it everyday, this will help you have an easier pregnancy all around.
+– Meditation is a great stress reliever and will help you manage pain even during labor and delivery.
+Find a good meditation course to take and practice it every day, this will help you have an easier pregnancy all around.

-6. Swimming – Is a great exercise for you while pregnant, I did this in my first pregnancy and my back didn’t hurt at all.
+– It is a great exercise for you while pregnant, I did this in my first pregnancy and my back didn’t hurt at all.
 Swimming will benefit you all around by strengthening your core and keeping you fit for labor and delivery, not to mention your recovery time postpartum will be a lot shorter.

-7. Physical Therapy – Going to physical therapy is a great way to get help strengthening your muscles and help you work through back pain by manipulating joints, your muscles and nerve points to give you relief.
+– Going to physical therapy is a great way to get help strengthening your muscles and help you work through back pain by manipulating joints, muscles, and nerve points to give you relief.
 Talk to your doctor about being referred if you have had abdominal surgery or problems with your core in the past!

 If you have to stand for long periods of time try taking the weight off one foot by resting it on a step stool and take breaks to sit down frequently, this will also help reduce varicose veins.

 – Don’t wear high heels or anything with a lift as this will help contribute to your back pain and add extra strain on your body and may cause you to fall.
 Find comfortable supportive shoes to wear during your pregnancy, you will be doing yourself a favor by doing this trust me.